-Particularly, when coupled with mass spectrometry, NGL technology proved to be a powerful means of assigning the epitopes of monoclonal antibodies directed at carbohydrate differentiation antigens, receptors for bacteria, and ligands of numerous carbohydrate recognising proteins of the innate immune system.
-By this means, the sulphated Lewisa (Lea) and Lex was discovered as novel ligands for E-selectin within the highly heterogeneous O-glycome of an epithelial mucin, and O-mannosyl glycans were found in abundance in the brain and as sole O-glycan carriers of carriers of HNK-1 antigen.
+Particularly, when coupled with mass spectrometry, NGL technology proved to be a powerful means of assigning the epitopes of monoclonal antibodies directed at carbohydrate differentiation antigens, host cell ‘receptors’ for bacteria, and ligands of numerous carbohydrate-recognising proteins of the innate immune system.
+By this means, the sulphated Lewisa (Lea) and Lex were discovered as ligands for E-selectin among the highly heterogeneous O-glycome of an epithelial mucin, and O-mannosyl glycans were found in abundance in the brain and as sole O-glycan carriers of HNK-1 antigen.